theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in.md

 </p>
 <p>
   <b>December 10, 2020 — Transposition*</b><br>
    Just a fancy way of saying that we’re going places.
-We’ll visit Cairo in the 30s, Berlin in the 40s, New York City in the 50s, an iceberg in Antarctica, Elizabethan England, and forest elephants in the Dzanga Bai.
+We’ll visit Cairo in the 20s, Berlin in the 30s, New York City in the 50s, Vietnam in the 70s, an iceberg in Antarctica, Elizabethan England, and forest elephants in the Dzanga Bai.
    <b><a href='https://the-world-according-to-sound.myshopify.com/products/ticket-to-transposition-12-10'>Get tickets</a></b>
 </p>
 <p>